harryphelps2/shoepersonic2/README.md

 7. Be able to add details to save for next time.

+8. Access detailed reviews of the shoes before making a decision.

+9. See the shoes in action.

 The shoe owner should be able to:

 1. Enforce the terms and conditions in order for the customer to make a purchase